harmony-one/horizon/docs/TASKS.md

 - [ ] Add linkage of Token Lockers to Deployments (migrate `lib\config.js` to a deploy task)
 - [ ] Write and Test Upgrade Process
 - [ ] Update initData on Google Drive with new localgeth data with only 50 blocks
-- [ ] Configure [Sepolia](https://sepolia.dev/) Testnet *Note: Sepolia is not supported by Infura or Alchemy, bug we may not have to host our own node as Sepolia has a hosted endpoint https://rpc.sepolia.dev*
 - [ ] For deployments use [hardhat-deploy](https://github.com/wighawag/hardhat-deploy#deploying-and-upgrading-proxies) instead of [openzepplin Upgrades Plugin](https://docs.openzeppelin.com/upgrades-plugins/1.x/api-hardhat-upgrades)